pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What are the best things you've acquired secondhand?

-# career
-* What changes do you think I would need to make to better enjoy my career?
-* Do you think you could ever give up your current life and move half way around the world for someone you love or for a perfect job?
-* What are your career goals 1, 5 and 20 years from now?
-* On average, how many hours do you work in a given week?
-* If your employer saw everything you did at work, what grade would he or she give you?
-A B C D or F?
-* Overall , how satisfied are you with your boss?
-Do you always seem to have "bad" bosses?
-* Do you work better alone or with a team?
-Why?
-* At what age or what level of financial stability (loans paid off, x dollars in savings) would you like to retire?
-How do you think you would spend your retirement?
-* What decisions have you made regarding how you plan to balance work and play?
-* Do you think you are a harder worker than most people at your job?
-* Are you happy with doing an average job?
-* How often do you call in sick when you are not really ill?
-* Have you ever dated someone who worked in your company?
-Did the company have a policy against that?
-* Is your business/line of work seasonal?
-What do you do during the slow periods?

-* Do you "take your job home with you"?
-* Do you get a lot of satisfaction from your job - do you feel you are somehow making a difference?
-* Do you think you would ever have interest in running for a political office?
-* Would it be okay for your partner to call you at work?
-Visit you?
-* If you and your mate have significantly different levels of education, do you feel that it is hard to have a conversation on a level that is interesting and stimulating to you?
-* If someone wanted to finance the startup of your business with no strings attached, what business would you start?
-* If you would earn only 70% of your current wages, would you take a job that gave you 100% professional fulfillment?
-* Are you content with your current job?
-If not, why?
-* What was the best job you ever had?
-Why was it?
-* Would it ever be OK or desirable that you or your spouse didn't work?
-* If you could create the perfect job and get paid well for it, what would it be?
-* Have you ever gone to your boss and asked for a raise?
-Did you threaten to quit if you didn't get it?
-Did you get it?
-* How important is it to you that your mate is intelligent?
-More or less important than looks?
-* Have you ever felt that a promotion has been given to someone else when you were much more deserving?
-How did you handle it?
-* Do you have a role model in your profession?
-What about them do you admire?
-* What to date has been your greatest source of learning?
-* Do you have a real desire to (or feel that you really need to) get more education?
-What do you want to study?
-When do you want to start?
-* Did you go to col ege?
-Where?
-What degree(s) did you get, if any?
-* Do you think your education has paid off?
-How?
-* Is your current job position where you thought you'd be five years ago?
-* How much time do you currently spend working?
-What hours do you work?
-Wil that change when you are married and have a family to come home to?
-* Do you feel like most people respect your line of work?
-Do you think you get the respect you deserve?
-* How did you choose your major in college?
-* How important do you think college degrees are in getting a good job?
-Does the col ege experience help you to be a successful person in more ways than just the book knowledge?
-* When you were a child, what did you want to be when you grew up?
-* How do you feel about mixing business with family?
-Business with friends?
-Do you have any experiences with either scenario?

 # Cars & Driving
 * Do you prefer to be the passenger or the driver?
 Are you a back seat driver?